shijin/ClarixAI-PersonalDecisionAssistant/evals/findings/week-1-findings.md

 ### Scorecard
 Full scoring spreadsheet with all 18 assumptions evaluated across 4 criteria is available in the evals folder.

 ---

+## Day 6 - Implementing the Highest Priority Fix

+### Change implemented
+Added Rule 9 to the system prompt addressing the Day 5 finding on ESOP complexity.
+When equity compensation appears in the user's situation, Claude must now treat the value as uncertain and ask about exercise price, vesting schedule, cliff period, and acquisition treatment before using the headline number in calculations.

+### Before and after - ESOP test case

+**Before:**
+- followUpNeeded: false
+- Assumption: "ESOP vesting schedule is standard
+  (25% per year after 1-year cliff)"
+- Recommendation stated with full confidence,
+  Rs 40 lakhs treated as real money

+**After:**
+- followUpNeeded: true
+- Recommendation: "Provisionally: Take the startup offer for the immediate 32% salary increase... but this recommendation may change significantly based on the ESOP terms"
+- Follow-up question: "What are the specific ESOP terms: exercise price per share, current share price, vesting schedule, cliff period, and what happens to unvested ESOPs if you leave or the company gets acquired?"

+This directly resolves the Day 5 finding
+(scored 4/8 on reasonableness and completeness).

+### Side effect - assertion recalibration

+Adding Rule 9 caused the contradictory info test case to fail an existing assertion.
+The recommendation no longer started with "Provisionally:" — however followUpNeeded remained true and the model produced a highly specific, substantive follow-up question addressing the contradiction directly.

+PM decision: This is not a regression.
+The model signaled uncertainty through a different valid mechanism — a substantive clarifying question — rather than the literal word "provisional."
+The assertion was updated to accept either signal.

+### Final state
+15/15 passing.
+0 prompt rules reverted.
+1 genuine model behaviour improvement.
+1 assertion recalibration.

+### Key lesson
+Not every assertion failure after a prompt change is a regression.
+Distinguish between the model becoming less safe (revert the prompt) versus the model achieving safety through a different valid mechanism (fix the assertion).

+---